yu-lab-vt/AQuA2-Fiji/README.md

 # TODO Note:

 * Since the watershed packages in MATLAB and Fiji have some differences, the results may differ a little bit.
 Will unify these algorithms later.
+* Current jar can only work on 64-bit Windows system.
+Will adjust the code to make it compatible with Mac later.